What are logic gates and truth table :

 Truth table of NAND Gate

-As stated in the truth table, an NAND Gate produces LOW output only when both of the inputs are HIGH.
-Otherwise it always produces a HIGH output.
+As stated in the truth table, a NAND Gate produces a LOW output only when both of the inputs are HIGH.
+Otherwise, it always produces a HIGH output.

 Pin diagram of NAND Gate

 NOR Gate is the combinational operations of OR Gate followed by a NOT Gate.
 It may have two or more inputs and produces only one output.